New York Liberty vs. Dallas Wings Odds and Predictions

 Do Ogunbowale's numbers favorably compare to the estimated points total for this matchup?
 Let’s look at the tale of the tape to find out.

-- Over her last 10 outings, Ogunbowale has averaged 19.6 points, 4.7 rebounds, and 5.5 assists per contest, exceeding the points total for this matchup six times during that stretch.
+- Over her last 10 outings, Ogunbowale has averaged 19.0 points, 4.9 rebounds, and 5.1 assists per contest, exceeding the points total for this matchup five times during that stretch.

 Prediction: Arike Ogunbowale OVER 20.5 points

-On the heels of her 23-point, six-rebound effort against Las Vegas, Sabrina Ionescu is the key player to watch for the home team.
-She currently has -105 odds of scoring more than 21.5 points and -125 odds of finishing with less than 21.5 points.
+On the heels of her 26-point, 12-rebound effort against Dallas on Tuesday night, Breanna Stewart is the key player to watch for the home team.
+She currently has -115 odds of scoring more than 23.5 points and -115 odds of finishing with less than 23.5 points.

 Here is a look at how her numbers stack up against the projected points total for this WNBA matchup.

-- During the season, Ionescu is putting up 19.9 points per game.
+- During the season, Stewart is putting up 19.8 points per game.

-- In the previous three encounters between these two teams last season, Ionescu averaged 16.3 points and 5.3 assists per contest on 42.9 percent shooting overall and 37.5 from 3-point range.
+- In the previous matchup between these two ball clubs, Stewart finished with 26 points on 7-of-22 shooting overall and 3-of-7 from three-point range.

-- Ionescu has suited up against Western Conference teams 10 times this season.
-In those contests, she is averaging 20.2 points per game.
+- Stewart has suited up against Western Conference teams 11 times this season.
+In those contests, she is averaging 20.8 points per game.

-- In 13 home contests, the New York Liberty guard averages 20.4 points per game.
+- In 13 home contests, the New York Liberty forward averages 19.2 points per game.

-- Over her last 10 outings, Ionescu has averaged 21.6 points, 4.5 rebounds, and 5.3 assists per contest, exceeding the points total for this matchup five times during that stretch.
+- Over her last 10 outings, Stewart has averaged 21.1 points, 8.7 rebounds, and 3.9 assists per contest, exceeding the points total for this matchup four times during that stretch.

 Liberty vs. Wings Final Picks